-This course is designed to survey the literature of the New Testament in its historical setting.
-Study of New Testament background, the life of Christ, the apostolic age, life situations of the New Testament books, and the structure and message of each book.
+This course is designed to survey the literature of the New Testament in its historical setting, literary types, and main ideas.
+Attention is given to outstanding persons, events, and major teachings.

 BU 110 Fundamentals of Business

 A survey of business principles, problems, and procedures including an overview of production and distribution of goods, ownership, competition, profit, managerial controls, personnel, government, and business relations.
 Students will participate in an online simulation of business that will explore how all parts of a business work together to operate efficiently.